Ryan Sieg: Gander Outdoors Truck Series

 Sieg made his NASCAR debut in 2009, competing in the Camping World Truck Series Kroger 250 at Martinsville Speedway.
 Driving the No. 21 Dodge for GunBroker Racing, Sieg started 16th but finished 34th due to an ignition problem.
 At The Milwaukee Mile, he would start a partial schedule for his family-owned race team.
-In nine races, Ryan recorded six top-twenty finishes including a finish of ninth at Gateway International Raceway.
+In nine races, Ryan recorded six top-twenty finishes, including a finish of ninth at Gateway International Raceway.

 For 2010, Sieg and his brother Shane both planned to run the full Truck Series schedule in the No. 39 and No. 93 trucks, respectively.
-Despite having no major sponsorship, Sieg was able to run the entire season, finishing 21 of the 25 races and earning two top-tem finishes, including an eighth at Kentucky Speedway and a ninth at Dover International Speedway.
+Despite having no major sponsorship, Sieg was able to run the entire season, finishing 21 of the 25 races and earning two top-ten finishes, including an eighth at Kentucky Speedway and a ninth at Dover International Speedway.

 On June 10, 2011, Sieg finished seventh in the WinStar World Casino 400K at Texas Motor Speedway, marking his best career finish in his 44th start in the Camping World Truck Series.
 He also led ten laps earlier after staying out on a pit stop.
 At the September 2 Truck Series race at Atlanta Motor Speedway, he piloted his No. 39 RSS Racing Chevy to a fifteenth-place finish.